reactjs/react.dev/content/blog/2016-07-13-mixins-considered-harmful.md

 }

 // Optional change: convert CommentList to a function component
-// because it doesn't use lifecycle hooks or state. function CommentList(props) {
+// because it doesn't use lifecycle methods or state. function CommentList(props) {
   var comments = props.comments;
   return (